mrchrisster/MiSTer_SAM/Presets/README.md

 - Excluded all Neo Geo Games that are not in the World Folder
 This improves the amount of games loading successfully through SAM on the Neo Geo core

-To use this ini instead of the default, rename to `MiSTer_SAM.ini`
+To use this ini instead as the default, rename to `MiSTer_SAM.ini`